RubixML/Server/README.md

 $command = new QueryModel();
 ```

-### Rank
+### Score
-Rank the unknown samples in a dataset in terms of their anomaly score.
+Score the unknown samples in a dataset in terms of their anomaly score.

 **Parameters:**